Man Forced to Obey Child Support Order Despite Failed Paternity Test

 If a child is born to two parents who are married, there is rarely a question regarding parentage.
 The law in California assumes that the spouses are the parents.
 However, in cases where the parents are unmarried, paternity must be established legally.
 So, if a child were born to unmarried parents, they technically would not (legally) have a father until paternity has been legally determined.

-Establishing paternity is also a prerequisite for other key circumstances in the life of a child, and is required before a court is able to award custody, child support or visitation.
+Establishing paternity is also a prerequisite for other key circumstances in the life of a child, and is required before a court is able to award custody, child support or visitation in Los Angeles.
 In cases where a parent disputes parentage, a court will typically order

 Once an individual has been legally established as a parent, a person assumes all rights and responsibilities that accompany the duty of being a parent.
 This includes requesting visitation and custody, as well as paying child support and other related costs necessary for the child’s upbringing.